PitCoder/Cryptography/README.md

     - Polybus Square Cipher

 ### Block Ciphers
-Block ciphersencrypt an entire block of plaintext bits at a time with the samekey.
-This means that the encryption of any plaintext bit in a given block dependson every other plaintext bit in the same block.
+Block ciphers encrypt an entire block of plaintext bits at a time with the same key.
+This means that the encryption of any plaintext bit in a given block depends on every other plaintext bit in the same block.
 This section covers the implementation of the following algorithms:

     - Triple DES Cipher
     - ANU II Cipher